s4hri/dockyman/README.md

-# Dockyman v2.0
+# Dockyman v2.2

-Dockyman is a powerful tool designed to streamline Docker management across multiple nodes, especially for environments that require mirroring local devices and user/group permissions between the container and the host machine.
-It allows you to easily build, deploy, and manage Docker containers in a distributed system, ensuring that your applications run with the necessary permissions and access to host resources.
+Dockyman is a powerful tool designed to streamline building and deploying of Docker containers across multiple nodes.
+Dockyman suits specifically for scenarios that require mirroring local devices and user/group permissions between the container and the host machine.
+It allows you to easily manage containers in a distributed system, ensuring that your applications run with the necessary permissions and access to host resources.

 ## Table of Contents